 The EYFS classroom is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active or take things more quietly.
 The classroom covers all learning areas, where children are able to find and locate equipment and resources independently.
 The EYFS class has its own large and enclosed outdoor area, which has a positive effect on the children's development.
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It offers the children the ability to explore, use their senses and be physically active and exuberant.
-We plan activities and resources for the children to access outdoors that help the children to develop in all areas of learning.

-Transition From Pre-school /Feeder settings
+Transition from Pre-school /Feeder settings

-During the summer term prior to a child's entry into the Nursery or Reception year, the following procedures have been put into place to ensure successful transition
+During the summer term prior to a child's entry into the Nursery or Reception year, the following procedures support a successful transition:-

-• Parents are invited to a meeting to ensure they know about school procedures and any concerns they may want to express.

-• Prior to starting at the school Home Visits are carried out where parents and children can feel at ease in their own home and are able chat to practitioners in a less formal way.
+- Parents are invited to a meeting to ensure they know about school procedures and any concerns they may want to express. - Prior to starting at the school, Home Visits are carried out by 2 members of our EYFS staff, where parents and children can feel at ease in their own home and feel able chat to practitioners in an informal way.